What Is Shorting a Stock?

 What is shorting a stock using an example?

-This is best explained by an example, so let's pick a stock at random.
-Let's say that you believe shares of Microsoft (MSFT) are overpriced and that you expect them to decline in value.
+Let's assume you believe shares of Microsoft (MSFT) are overpriced and you expect the price to decline in value.

 You decide to sell short 100 shares of Microsoft and place the trade with your broker.